 To qualify for a BA (Honors) After Degree, students must meet the promotion and graduation requirements specified for each Department (§§44.1 to 44.32).
 The graduation average will be calculated on all courses credited to the After Degree program, as well as those courses recognized from the first degree which fulfil program requirements.
-An Honors After Degree may be awarded with "First-Class Honors" if an average of at least 3.7 is achieved on all courses beyond the junior level in the subject of concentration (including those completed as part of the first degree as well as those credited to the After Degree program), and if an overall average of at least 3.5 is achieved on all courses credited to the After Degree program.
+An Honors After Degree may be awarded with "First-Class Honors" if an average of at least 3.7 is achieved on all courses beyond the first degree as well as those credited to the After Degree program), and if an overall average of at least 3.5 is achieved on all courses credited to the After Degree program.

-- Any deficiency in a matriculation requirement or a prerequisite to a program requirement must be cleared before admission to the Honors program. - (2) Courses outside the Faculties of Arts or Science are not normally permitted in a BA Honors after a previous degree. - (3) The major subject of concentration may be the same as in the first degree if it is an Arts subject.
+- (1) Any deficiency in a matriculation requirement or a prerequisite to a program requirement must be cleared before admission to the Honors program. - (2) Courses outside the Faculties of Arts or Science are not normally permitted in a BA Honors after a previous degree. - (3) The major subject of concentration may be the same as in the first degree if it is an Arts subject.
 Where a department has indicated a maximum total units of course weight permitted in the major, courses in that subject taken as part of the first degree will be included.
-However, depending on the remaining program requirements, not all courses in the major subject will necessarily be recognized from the previous program if doing so will exceed the maximum. - (4) Students applying to a third undergraduate degree will receive no reduction in the course weight requirements. - (5) The course requirements in an After Degree program are subject to the approval of the Associate Dean (Student Programs).
+However, depending on the remaining program requirements, not all courses in the major subject will necessarily be recognized from the previous program if doing so will exceed the maximum.